47degrees/LambdaTest/README.md

 # LambdaTest

-*This repo will be changed from private to public once documentation and reviews are done.
+*Note to 47 Degrees people.
+This repo will be changed from private to public once documentation and reviews are done.
 Comments, suggestions and pull requests are welcome.
 Since the goals are to keep this system small and extensible, additions of most features that could be easily added as extensions